tcet-opensource/documentation/docs/projects/tcet-linux/guides/troubleshoot-app/troubleshoot-welcome-app.md

 ### Yad and the Welcome App

-The **TCET Linux welcome app is built using Yad,** a utility for creating graphical dialogs in shell scripts.
+The **TCET Linux welcome app is built using Yad and GTK-3.0,** a utility for creating graphical dialogs in shell scripts.
 When you save your session and shut down or restart, Yad may appear instead of the welcome app.
 This behavior is expected, as Yad is the underlying tool used to create the welcome app.

 ### Troubleshooting Common Issues